plrguez/fuse-od-source/Platform/readme.txt

 Also you can put the roms at routes:

-    For RG350   "/usr/local/home/.fuse/roms"
+    For OpenDingux   "/usr/local/home/.fuse/roms"
     For RetroFW      "/home/retrofw/.fuse/roms"

-=>The emulator will not create this directories so you must create them manually.
+The emulator will create this directories the first time is started if they don't exist.

-The ipk version will be installed at folder "/home/retrofw/emus/fuse" so ou can put aditional roms at "/home/retrofw/emus/fuse/roms" folder.

 ROMs included with fuse: